Tamecka Dixon: Early life

-College
+College career

-At the University of Kansas, Dixon averaged 14.2 points, 4.5 rebounds, 2.8 assists, and 1.8 steals in 119 career games.
+For the Kansas Jayhawks women's basketball team, Dixon averaged 14.2 points, 4.5 rebounds, 2.8 assists, and 1.8 steals in 119 career games.
 She was named Big 12 Player of the Year and was also named to the 1996–97 Kodak All-American Team.

 Kansas statistics

 USA Basketball

 In 2002, Dixon was named to the national team which competed in the World Championships in Zhangjiagang, Changzhou and Nanjing, China.
 The team was coached by Van Chancellor.
 Dixon scored 3.4 points per game.
 The USA team won all nine games, including a close title game against Russia, which was a one-point game late in the game.